raku-community-modules/Web-App/README.md

 WWW::Request is similar to CGI.pm or Plack::Request from Perl 5.

-It supports standard CGI, SCGI, PSGI and mod-perl6.
+It supports PSGI (recommended), SCGI, FastCGI, mod-perl6 and standard CGI.
 Currently only supports GET and non-multipart POST.
 I am planning on adding multi-part POST including file uploads, and some optional magic parameters similar to the ones in PHP.